 Sentiment feedback analysis

-Humans love to express emotions in our writing.
+Humans love to express emotions in writing.
 That’s where sentiment analysis comes in.
-Sentiment analysis is the use of Natural Language Processing (NLP) to automatically detect the sentiment within text.
+It uses Natural Language Processing (NLP) to automatically detect customer sentiment within text.

 Pros of sentiment analysis